 $180 NAD per person per day for camping

 Drive into the park when the 2nd gate opens at 5:45am.
-Drive 45km to Dune 45.
-Here you can hike up the dune to watch sunrise.
-Following sunrise, hike down and drive to the final parking area at 64km.
-From here, 4wd is required to drive the final 4km.
+We suggest getting to the gate a couple of minutes before it opens so you are early in the que.
+It is 45 km, roughly 35 minute drive to get to Dune 45.
+It is well-marked and there is a large parking area.
+This is the most popular sunrise spot in the park.
+Hike up the dune for 20 minutes or so until you have a good viewpoint.
+The views are stunning as the sun rises up behind all the rolling sand dunes.
+Following sunrise, hike down and drive to the last parking area at 64km.
+From here, 4wd is required to drive the last 4km.
 Ensure your tire pressure is at the proper levels if continuing on 4wd.

 Option 1: NWR shuttles drive you around the park as needed, and return you to your car for $180 NAD per person.